 Iñaki joined AZTI in 2012 as laboratory technician.
 He is in charge of managing the laboratory, including sample inventory, protocol development and execution as well as student laboratory work supervision.
 He has wide experience in high-throughput sequencing library preparation for a variety of applications.

-Natalia joined AZTI in 2015 to do a PhD on population genomics of Atlantic Bluefin tuna.
-Since she graduated, she is working on deciphering the genetic connectivity and demography of several commercial fish species, including their potential adaptation ot pressures such as fishing or climate change.
+Natalia joined AZTI in 2015 to do a PhD on population genomics of Atlantic Bluefin tuna; now, she is involved in the population genetics related projects of the team, focusing on deciphering the genetic connectivity and demography of several commercial fish species, including their potential adaptation ot pressures such as fishing or climate change.